 WOMAD Foundation Project Funding

-The Foundation is particularly interested in receiving applications that aim to support and work with groups that have been disproportionally affected by COVID 19, where the arts bring people together, to enrich lives and to change perceptions.
+Alongside the Bursary Scheme, the WOMAD Foundation will continue to support projects and this year the Foundation is particularly interested in receiving applications for project funding that aim to support and work with groups that have been disproportionally affected by COVID 19, where the arts bring people together, to enrich lives and to change perceptions.